TL;DR

 How much does AI automation cost for small businesses?

-Taskade starts free with 3,000 credits — enough to test several automation workflows.
-The Starter plan is $6/month (annual billing), and the Pro plan at $16/month includes automations for up to 10 users.
+Taskade starts free with up to 6,000 credits — enough to test several automation workflows.
+The Pro plan is $10/month billed annually and includes automations for up to 10 users.
 This makes it the most affordable option for small teams that need AI agents alongside automation.

 For comparison: Zapier starts at $20/month for 750 tasks per month.
 Make starts at $9/month for 10,000 operations.
 Both charge based on volume — the more you automate, the more you pay.
 Taskade's flat-rate approach is simpler for budgeting.